roundearth/dotfiles/README.md

 ## Installing
 To install my dotfiles, clone them either through `git` with `git clone https://github.com/runarcn/dotfiles.git` or download them manually before moving them into the folders where they belong.
 For i3wm, this would be `~/.config/i3/`.
 I've chosen not to write any shellscripts to install them automatically in case anyone here uses custom locations, and frankly, because I don't see the need to as of right now.

+I will add a list of the different software I use with i3wm at some point.
+For now, I'd recommend reading through the config file.

 ## Bugs and issues
 The dotfiles currently contain a few bugs and issues.
 As this is my first install of i3 I haven't figured out of how to iron out the kinks yet, but it's currently useable.
 Here is a list of some of the known bugs
 | Related software | Description |